Erasmus Mundus Joint Master Degree: International Experience XXL!

 Which fields of study are available?

-The online EMJMD Catalogue lists all the Erasmus Mundus Joint Master Degrees in the academic year 2018-2019.
+The online EMJMD Catalogue lists all the Erasmus Mundus Joint Master Degrees in the current academic year.
 The broad-spectrum of programmes include studies of Social Work, Digital Communication, Robotics, Journalism, Applied Ecology, Psychology and many other fields.
 Each summer a new batch of selected EMJMDs is added to the list.